leonsimpson23/intuishell-proof-anchor/README.md

 It exists solely to establish dated authorship, research direction, and capability scope of a governed execution environment developed independently by the author.

-The underlying system is a execution-governance layer that enforces authority, constraint validation, and verification prior to system-level actions.
+The underlying system is a authority enforcement boundary that enforces authority, constraint validation, and verification prior to system-level actions.
 Operational implementation details, and execution mechanisms are intentionally withheld.

 ## Purpose of this repository